 How Much Does Deck Repair Cost?

 A deck should be a comfortable space to enjoy those summer evenings with family and friends, not a squeaky or unstable surface.
-If you’ve noticed your deck is sagging in the center, the boards are uneven, or it’s looking rather unkempt overall, it’s probably time to consider repairing it.
+If it seems like the deck is sagging in the center, the boards are uneven, or it’s looking rather unkempt overall, it’s probably time for the homeowner to consider repairing it.
 The amount of repair a deck needs will be a significant factor in deck repair cost.

-That’s why the average cost can be as little as $790 or as high as $3,050.
-Most homeowners spend around $1,891 to repair a deck.
-Aside from the amount of repair needed, you’ll also need to take into consideration the overall size, materials, customizations, and labor.
+According to Angi and HomeAdvisor, the average cost can be as little as $859 or as high as $3,321.
+Most homeowners spend around $2,019 to repair a deck.
+Aside from the amount of repair needed, it’s also important for homeowners to take into consideration the overall deck size, the deck material, any customizations, and the cost of labor.
 These and other factors are explained in more detail below.

 Factors in Calculating Deck Repair Cost

 Decks come in all shapes and sizes, which is why the price range for deck repairs is so wide.
-The size, materials, labor, delivery fees, extent of the repair, and even your location will affect the cost to repair a deck.
-In some cases, you may need to have the deck entirely replaced.
+The size, materials, labor, delivery fees, extent of the repair, and even location will affect the cost to repair a deck.
+In some cases, it may be necessary for the homeowner to have the deck entirely replaced.

 Smaller decks that measure 8 feet by 8 feet are easier and cheaper to repair or replace than larger 15-foot by 20-foot decks.
-The first question a deck repair pro asks will likely be about the size of the deck and then the materials, so you’ll want to have this information handy.
-On average, you’ll pay between $10 and $50 per square foot for deck repair costs.
+The first question a deck repair pro asks will likely be about the size of the deck and then the materials, so it’s a good idea for the homeowner to have this information handy.
+On average, homeowners will pay between $10 and $55 per square foot for deck repair costs.

-The material of your deck will also affect the price since some materials are much more expensive than others; an average range is $3 to $45 per square foot.
-Many homeowners prefer cedar planks since they are cheaper and fairly durable, but others prefer more expensive composite or recycled materials that resist weathering and last longer.
+The material of the deck will also affect the price, since some materials are much more expensive than others; an average range is $3 to $45 per square foot.
+Many homeowners prefer cedar planks, which are cheaper and fairly durable.
+Cedar deck repair costs $25 to $55 per square foot.
+Recycled and composite decking cost more but are able to resist weathering and last longer.
+Composite deck repair costs $12 to $45 per square foot.
+The best decking material for a home will depend on the homeowner’s needs and budget.
+The graphic below shows the average costs for deck repair for different deck materials.

-Labor will make up a portion of the cost to replace a deck or repair it, and the cost depends on current market rates and how long it will take to repair the deck.
-Usually, you’ll pay $100 to $500 for labor, but this cost could increase for a deck replacement.
+Labor will make up a portion of the cost to replace a deck or repair it, and the cost depends on current market rates and the length of time it will take to repair the deck.
+Usually, deck repair pros charge $100 to $500 for labor, but this cost could increase for a deck replacement.
+Homeowners can look up “deck repair contractors near me” to get a sense of local prices.

-Deck repairs don’t usually require a permit, especially if the repairs are minor.
-However, suppose significant changes are made, like increasing the deck size or upgrading it to add utilities for an outdoor kitchen.
-In that case, you’ll need to inquire with local authorities about permits.
+Permits aren’t typically needed to repair decking, especially if the repairs are minor.
+However, if significant changes will be made, such as increasing the deck size or upgrading it to add utilities for an outdoor kitchen, the homeowner or the contractor will need to inquire with local authorities about permits.
+Permit costs typically fall in the range of $225 to $500.

-If your deck is in need of significant repair, you might need a lot of materials delivered to your house.
+If the deck is in need of significant repair, a lot of materials may need to be delivered to the house.
 Delivery fees could run at least $50.
 Some deck repair companies will include this in their total prices, or this could be a separate fee if the lumber company delivers the wood directly.

-Some deck repairs are as simple as sanding and staining a weathered deck.
-Other times, you might need to factor in the cost of replacing deck boards if they are warped or damaged.
+Some deck repairs are as simple as sanding and staining to restore a weathered deck.
+Other times, homeowners might need to factor in the cost to replace deck boards if they are warped or damaged.
 The most expensive deck repairs will involve repairing the joists or the deck’s foundation.
-In this case, it’s difficult to know how to redo a deck for cheap, but it’s also worth having it done properly to ensure safety down the road.
+In this case, it’s difficult for a homeowner to know how to redo a deck for cheap, but it’s also worth having it done properly to ensure safety down the road.
 Most deck joists need to be inspected after 10 years.
+The table below shows the average repair cost by the type of deck damage.

 Time of Year

-It’s common to search for “deck repair near me” in late winter or early spring as you look forward to spending more time outdoors.
-But this is usually the most expensive time of year to do deck repairs since there is high demand to get decks in working order.
+It’s common for homeowners to search for “deck repair near me” in late winter or early spring as they look forward to spending more time outdoors.
+But this is usually the most expensive time of year to do deck repairs, since there is high demand to get decks in working order.
 Prices may be cheaper in the late summer into early winter when the need for repairs isn’t as high.

-As you budget for deck repair costs, consider your location.
-The cost in urban areas tends to be more for construction projects than in rural or suburban areas.
-You’ll also see increased prices in areas with a lot of residential construction that puts more demand on resources and laborers.
+While budgeting for deck repair costs, homeowners will want to consider location.
+The cost in urban areas tends to be higher for construction projects than in rural or suburban areas.
+It’s also not uncommon for homeowners to see increased prices in areas with a lot of residential construction that puts more demand on resources and laborers.

 Additional Costs and Considerations